 Q: Does the DC Government need to approve or accept the GDS reopening plan?

 No, as a private school, the DC government does not have to approve the reopening plan.
-We do, however, have to follow any District mandates that explicitly apply to all schools.
+We do, however, have to follow any District mandates that explicitly apply to independent schools.

-Q: Do you have public health professionals looking at your reopening plan?
+Q: Did you have public health professionals look at your reopening plan?

-Yes, we are grateful to the 19 public health experts (who also happen to be GDS parents) on our Parent Public Health Committee, who have been making recommendations for the health and safety of our entire community.
+Yes, we are grateful to the 19 public health experts (who also happened to be GDS parents) who served on our Parent Public Health Panel, which made recommendations for the health and safety of our entire community.
 They come from a variety of backgrounds and include pediatricians, epidemiologists, and members of the public health community.

 Q: What does health screening look like at GDS this year?

 Any GDS community member who is coming to campus or riding on a GDS bus must submit the MyMedBot health screening questionnaire the night before and morning of their time on campus.
 We are administering on-site screening for contractors and anyone who doesn’t screen at home.